mroswell/zombie-weapons/README.rst

 Zombie Weapons is a Django project that has just enough features to exercise the features of Amazon Web Services (AWS), yet is simple enough to be easily understood.

+I built this project using an Ubuntu-based system, so if you're using something else (such as a Mac or Windows) then some instructions may need to be adjusted.
+If you do need to make an adjustment, or if you notice an error, please submit a pull request - I would love to incorporate your feedback.

 If you're new to AWS, you'll need to do a little prep work: